top of page

 In general, you should be able to watch television after a few hours of getting home after the procedure.
 It is recommended, however, that you allow your eyes to rest and recover on the day of procedure.

-Astigmatism is present in the majority of people from birth, however it can also develop later in life.
-Astigmatism occurs when the cornea or lens become unevenly formed.
+Yes, Lens Replacement Surgery is an effective treatment for astigmatism, especially in patients who also have presbyopia or cataracts.
+Astigmatism is present in the majority of people from birth; however, it can also develop later in life.
+Astigmatism occurs when the cornea or lens becomes unevenly formed.
 People with astigmatism may experience vision problems, headaches, eye discomfort, and nausea.
-The positive aspect is that astigmatism can be treated with refractive lens surgery, such as LASIK or corrective lenses.
 Schedule a free appointment if you've been diagnosed and want to treat the problem, improve your life, and eliminate uncomfortable symptoms.

 • When can I drive after Lens surgery?